DFE-Digital/register-trainee-teachers/docs/support_playbook.md

       - `import_applications_from_apply`
       - `create_trainees_from_apply`

-Note: This process will import a fresh copy of the applicants' details and use them to create new records.
+Note: This process will import a fresh copy of the applicants’ details and use them to create new records.
 This ensures that the system realigns with its normal mode of operation, correcting any issues caused by previously imported, potentially stale data.

 ## Lead partners
 ### Converting a provider into lead partner